f41gh7/pmm/doc/source/deploy/server/docker.setting-up.rst

 * |opt.pmm-server.latest| is the name and version tag of the image to derive the container from.

+.. note:: On very large PMM systems Prometheus cannot be stopped in 10 seconds on ``docker stop`` command, and Docker kills all processes in a container after 10 seconds.
+Killing Prometheus makes its database corrupted.
+To avoid such possibility on a large PMM system, create |pmm-server| container with additional ``--stop-timeout 600`` option.

 .. _pmm.docker.specific-version:

 `Installing and using specific docker version <docker.setting-up.html#pmm.docker.specific-version>`_